Coronavirus: Death toll rises to 686, cases climb to 21,700

 Chandigarh has 27 COVID-19 cases, Ladakh 18, while 17 cases have been reported from the Andaman and Nicobar Islands.
 Meghalaya has reported 12 cases, and Goa and Puducherry have seven COVID-19 cases each.
 Manipur and Tripura have two cases each, while Mizoram and Arunachal Pradesh have reported a case each.

 "Our figures are being reconciled with the ICMR," the ministry said on its website.
-States wise distribution is subject to further verification and reconciliation, it said.
-PTI PLB AAR
+States-wise distribution is subject to further verification and reconciliation, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)